-When Pele and Diego Maradona’s conversation about Lionel Messi was picked up by mics
+When Pele and Diego Maradona’s private chat about Lionel Messi was picked up by mics

 This remarkable footage of Maradona and Pele’s conversation shows the former clearly felt at the time that Messi lacked personality.

 Compared to Maradona, Messi probably does lack personality.
-But that doesn’t necessarily mean he’s a worse player than the 1986 World Cup hero.
+But that certainly doesn't mean he’s an inferior player to the 1986 World Cup hero.

-Since Maradona’s 2016 comments, Messi has added further weight to the argument (certainly in many fans’ eyes) that he is the greatest footballer in history.News Now - Sport News
+Since Maradona’s 2016 comments, Messi has added further weight to the argument that he is the greatest footballer in history with each passing year.

+And the fact Messi is now a world champion means, in the eyes of many, he's now football's undisputed GOAT.